 [14:59] You’re incorporating the research part, the research skills, but then also the use of digital tools to communicate.
 I worked with a class once, this was a journalism class, so they were talking about marketing for different non‑profit companies.

-[15:35] I worked with the faculty member to recraft the assignment to use Twitter so that the students would have to create their annotation within the tweet limit.
-Also, post a link, or post the citation information for the article.
+[15:35] I worked with the faculty member to recraft the assignment to use Twitter so that the students would have to create their annotation within the tweet limit then also, post a link, or post the citation information for the article.
 We also have this added component that they were sharing with a bigger audience.

 [15:59] The additional piece of that was having a hashtag that all the students used on their tweets, so we could collect them at the end and then we could share out the hashtag.
 This assignment had another side benefit of getting students to communicate and connect with other non‑profits that were similar to the group they were working with.